Salvation Army assistance programs in Buffalo and Erie County.

 GED classes are provided to those who need them as part of the Employment Services Program.
 It is provided in partnership with two Erie County BOCES Instructional Support Services.
 Salvation Army clients are given the opportunity to complete their educational goals, such as computer classes and GED preparation, and help people find a job.

 Welfare-to-Work is offered in partnership with Erie County Department of Social Services.
 Much of this is mandatory, and people can receive on-the-job training such as food service, housekeeping, packaging food, and landscaping.
-At the same time this training is provided, access full time employment search services, case management, life skills training, and more general employment counseling.
+At the same time this training is provided, access full time employment search services, case management, life skills training, and more general employment counseling in New York.
+Find a list of public assistance programs in New York, which the Salvation Army can link clients too.

 Job Readiness Training is the name of a Salvation Army program that provides intense interactive and educational processes.
 A case manager will help people overcome the behavioral and attitudinal barriers that impede successful and long-term employment opportunities.
 Clients of the training programs will be continually challenged, encouraged, and educated by well strained staff and volunteers.
 When the program is complete, use services such as resume review and interviewing classes, in order to help find a job.